 Perms suit hair of all lengths, so if you’ve always wanted to have a mane of cascading curls, your dream can come true.
-Lengthy locks look fantastic with both tighter curls and looser waves, or a very natural mixed perm.
-However, bear in mind that the perm process can take several hours on very long, thick hair.
+Lengthy locks look fantastic with tighter curls, looser waves, or a very natural mixed perm.
+However, remember that the perm process can take several hours on very long, thick hair.

 4. Short Hair Perm